Learn six ways you can improve short-term memory loss and concentration

 Nutritional supplements can play a role in maintaining mental clarity.
 If you're looking for a boost, I recommend trying these six:

 Studies indicate that iron can help improve short-term memory loss and concentration.
 If you aren't using iron cookware regularly, I recommend that you take 10 to 15 milligrams of elemental iron a day.

 Ginkgo biloba's antioxidant action helps to protect the brain from free radical damage that can cause "mental fog."
 It also has the ability to stimulate blood flow to critical regions of the brain.
-A good daily maintenance dosage is 10 milligrams of ginkgo that has been standardized to contain 24% of the flavonoid glycosides helps maintain brain function and cognitive performance as you age.
+A good daily maintenance dosage is 10 milligrams of ginkgo that has been standardized to contain 24% of the flavonoid glycosides, which helps maintain brain function and cognitive performance as you age.
 For intensive use, I recommend 60 mg to 120 mg per day.

 Vitamin B12 and Folic Acid

 Low blood levels of vitamin B12 and folic acid may be a cause of memory impairment.
 Taking a good multinutrient that contains each of the B vitamins and at least 400 micrograms of folic acid and 100 micrograms of B12 daily helps maintain clarity of thought and supports short- and long-term memory.

 Reduce Aluminum Ingestion

 Numerous studies have found that higher amounts of aluminum in drinking water and food can cause impaired memory.

 We've long known that aluminum leeches easily from cookware and is readily absorbed into your system.
 I recommend using iron cookware instead of aluminum and, if you haven't done so already, it's time to begin purifying your drinking water of aluminum and other harmful elements by distilling it.